jnigrelli/cornserve/docs/architecture/index.md

 The Task Manager is responsible for managing the lifecycle of the Task Executors, including spawning and killing them as needed.
 When there are more than one Task Executors deployed under a Task Manager, the Task Manager will also route and load balance requests across the Task Executors.

-For multimodal data embedding tasks, the Task Manager will use [Eric](eric.md) as the Task Executor by default.
+For multimodal data embedding tasks, the Task Manager will use [Eric](eric_and_geri.md) as the Task Executor by default.
+For multimodal content generation tasks, the Task Manager will use [Geri](eric_and_geri.md) as the Task Executor by default.
-For LLM inference tasks, the Task Manager will use [our fork of vLLM](https://github.com/cornserve-ai/vllm) as the Task Executor.
+Finally, for LLM inference tasks, the Task Manager will use [our fork of vLLM](https://github.com/cornserve-ai/vllm) as the Task Executor.

 The Task Manager also exposes performance characteristics of the Task Executors.
 For instance, given $N$ GPUs, the Task Manager will profile the Task Executor's throughput and latency and expose the throughput--latency Pareto frontier.